National Association for Community College Entrepreneurship: History

 The first entrepreneurship education courses at community colleges started in the early 1970s.

 In 2001, Springfield Technical Community College and the Entrepreneurial Institute at the Springfield Enterprise Center at STCC in Massachusetts began to research and investigate entrepreneurship education practices at community colleges across the country.
-At that time, only about 10% of 1,200-plus community colleges had any type of entrepreneurship education as part of their curriculum.
 At the same time, both the American Association of Community Colleges (AACC) and the National Commission on Entrepreneurship recognized that community colleges were ideally positioned to be catalysts for fostering economic vitality through entrepreneurship education at the community college level.